 It's about that picture.
 You know the one.
 Every website and coffee-table book has it.
 History, archaeology, anthropology guides all have it.
 You'll have it too.
 Standing above Machu Picchu, wispy white clouds floating by, the jagged Andes in the background, you'll snap the picture.
-But being there, feet firmly planted above that scene, will forever reset your view of humanity, society and history.
+But being there will forever reset your view of humanity, society and history.
 How did they do this?
 When was this again?
 There are maybe ten places on Earth like this spot.
 And to think, it's only one moment in a week's worth of incredible moments.

 We want to make sure you're on the right trip and that you have the best experience possible.
 Every Backroads trip is unique and this one is no exception.

 Hiking the Inca TrailPermits to hike the Inca Trail are extremely limited.
 We recommend booking at least 4–6 months prior to departure in order to significantly increase your chance of securing a permit.

 Also, due to national park regulations and difficulty securing permits, your Backroads leaders may not be able to accompany you along the Inca Trail.
 Rest assured, you will always be well supported by our local Peruvian guide, who we've worked with for years, and a staff of porters.